Glazed Ham (Oven and Crock Pot Friendly!)

 - This glaze is made by combining pineapple juice, pan drippings, brown sugar, white sugar, and spice combination of cinnamon, ground clove, paprika, nutmeg, allspice, and ground ginger.

-- The mixture is whisked together in the roasting pan, brought to a boil, and reduced to a simmer.
+- The mixture is whisked together in the roasting pan.
 It bubbles gently and thickens/concentrates until the desired consistency is obtained.

 - Finally, it’s brushed over the ham and broiled until caramelized.